-European Commission and the International Civil Aviation Organization start cooperation on aviation security inspections
+The European Commission and the International Civil Aviation Organization (ICAO) started cooperation on aviation security inspections.

 Since most ICAO Standards on aviation security are also covered by Community legislation, and since the European Commission has enforcement powers to ensure the implementation of Community legislation on aviation security in EU Member States, the European Community and ICAO explored the possibilities for cooperation in this field.